 When it comes to car accidents, one of the most common reasons that they happen is because the driver was distracted.
 Perhaps they were using their phone, too caught up in their lunch, or were being reckless as they fidgeted with the radio.
 Whatever the case may be, ultimately, distracted driving can result in serious and devastating accidents that cause injury or loss of life.
 Here are the different types of driving distractions that can pull someone’s attention away from the road.

 Mental distraction is when someone’s attention is not focused on the road.
-As a Glendale, CA car accident lawyer explains, an example of this would be daydreaming or thinking about the errands you have to run.
+As a car accident attorney explains, an example of this would be daydreaming or thinking about the errands you have to run.
 Basically, you may visually be looking at the road, but your mind is elsewhere.
 Driving has become so commonplace and normalized that people may forget that they are still operating a vehicle, and are responsible for the safety of others.

 Visual distraction is defined as driving behaviors that occur when drivers are not paying attention to the road.
 They could be texting or talking to a passenger, or looking at buildings nearby.
 Visual distractions can result in serious and sometimes fatal incidents.
 Not being visually attentive to the road is a leading cause of distracted driving that can result in terrible personal injury and profound property damage.
 Ideally, someone is looking at the roadway at all times.